TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 - **Principle P4**:	To develop mastery, students must acquire component skills, practice integrating them, and know when to apply what they have learned
 - **Principle P5**:	Goal-directed practice coupled with targeted feedback enhances the quality of students' learning
 - **Principle P6**:	Students' current level of development interacts with the social, emotional, and intellectual climate of the course to impact learning
-- **Principle P7**:	To become self-directd leaners, students must learn to monitor and adjust their approaches to learning.
+- **Principle P7**:	To become self-directed learners, students must learn to monitor and adjust their approaches to learning.

 We are not going to discuss these principles one by one, but you will notice that our pedagogical model strongly draws on them.